 Lead Market Participant

 The Lead Market Participant is the Market Participant that registers new Generator Assets, ATRRs, Demand Assets, and SATOAs.
-An Electric Storage Facility must have a single Lead Market Participant.
+An Electric Storage Facility and a Distributed Energy Resource Aggregation (DERA) must have a single Lead Market Participant.
 The current Lead Market Participant is also responsible for notifying the ISO of changes or updates to asset registration data including Ownership Share and transfers to new Lead Market Participants.
 In the case of a transfer request, approval is required from the new Lead Market Participant before the transfer will be completed.
+DERs associated with a DERA do not have a transfer functionality and will need to be retired and re-registered to move between aggregations.
 The Lead Market Participant is ultimately responsible for compliance with all applicable ISO asset requirements and obligations, and submitting all asset data in eMKT if applicable.
+The Lead Market Participant for a DERA is the DER Aggregator and is responsible for registering DERAs under one or more participation models to accommodate the capabilities of the DERA.

-The Lead Market Participant for an asset is also responsible for assigning a Meter Reader if needed, assigning a Demand Designated Entity (DDE) for a Demand Response Resource (DRR), and assigning a Designated Entity (DE) for a Generator Asset, ARD, or ATRR.
+The Lead Market Participant for an asset is also responsible for assigning a Meter Reader if needed, assigning a Demand Designated Entity (DDE) for a Demand Response Resource (DRR) or a Demand Response Distributed Energy Resource Aggregation (DRDERA), and assigning a Designated Entity (DE) for a Generator Asset, ARD, or ATRR.
 The Lead Market Participant may designate itself as the DE/DDE, subject to the registration requirements detailed in this manual.
-The Lead Market Participant for Demand Assets is responsible for assigning these assets to an On-Peak Demand Resource, Seasonal Peak Demand Resource or DRR.
-The Lead Market Participant for a DRR is responsible for mapping the DRR to an Active Demand Capacity Resource, when appropriate.
+The Lead Market Participant for Demand Assets is responsible for assigning these assets to an On-Peak Demand Resource, Seasonal Peak Demand Resource, DRR, or DRDERA.
+The Lead Market Participant for a DRR or a DRDERA is responsible for mapping the DRR to an Active Demand Capacity Resource or mapping the DRR or DRDERA to a Distributed Energy Capacity Resource, when appropriate.
 For Demand Response Assets (DRAs) with maximum interruptible capability of one MW or greater, the Lead Market Participant is also responsible for getting confirmation from the local Distribution Company of the P- Node that serves the DRA’s load.

 The Lead Market Participant will remain responsible for actions and requirements assigned to the DE/DDE under the ISO New England Manuals, Operating Procedures or the Tariff.